kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Can it route SIP instant messaging requests (page mode, RFC3428)?

-:page_with_curl: Yes.
+📃 Yes.
 There is nothing special to do for that in configuration file, MESSAGE requests are simply routed as any other SIP request.

 ### Can it store instant messages for offline users and deliver them
 when the users become online?

-:page_with_curl: Yes.
+📃 Yes.
 See msilo module.

 ### Can it route instant messages using MSRP (RFC4975)?

-:page_with_curl: Yes.
+📃 Yes.
 Kamailio offers an embedded MSRP relay function via msrp module.
 You don't need any external application for relaying MSRP packets.

 ### Can it handle end-to-end presence requests?

-:page_with_curl: Yes.
+📃 Yes.
 There is nothing special to do for that in configuration file, SUBSCRIBE and NOTIFY requests are simply routed as any other SIP request.

 ### Does it have support for SIP SIMPLE Presence (presence agent model)?

-:page_with_curl: Yes.
+📃 Yes.
 You have to use presence and presence_xml modules to handle PUBLISH and SUBSCRIBE requests.

 ### Does it have support for Resource Lists Service?

-:page_with_curl: Yes.
+📃 Yes.
 You have to use rls module.

 ### Can it act as a presence user agent?

-:page_with_curl: Yes.
+📃 Yes.
 See pua module and its extensions named with 'pua\_' prefix (such as pua_usrloc, pua_dialoginfo, etc.).

 ### Can it handle subscription requests for dialog states (aka, blinking
 lamps)?

-:page_with_curl: Yes.
+📃 Yes.
 You have to use dialog module together with presence_dialoginfo and pua_dialoginfo modules.

 ### Does it have support for handling XCAP?

-:page_with_curl: Yes.
+📃 Yes.
 Kamailio offers an embedded XCAP server via xcap_server module.
 It can receive and handle directly the XCAP requests without using any external application.